What does psalm 32 say about confessing your sins?

 In my mid-twenties I came face to face with the 32ndPsalm.
 It made me uncomfortable.
 I forced myself to read it twice.
 And then a third time.
 Then I just couldn’t pull myself away.
 The more uncomfortable I felt, the more I was drawn to the words on the page.
 I soon realized that there was something wrong – something inside of me.
 My heart wasn’t right.
 Sin was reigning there.
 It had been dwelling within for so long that I had become comfortable with it – until that day.
 Light was breaking through.
 It was a dreadfully painful experience, but I am eternally grateful for it.
 It changed me, as the Word of God should.
+It made me realize how important it is for us to confess our sins.
 Read these words together with me now:

 1 Blessed is the one

 whose transgressions are forgiven,

 2 Blessed is the one

 whose sin the Lord does not count against them

 my bones wasted away

 4 For day and night